egonw/blog2/_posts/2024-09-23-patents-and-impact.markdown

 enough to list it as support of their patent.
 This is similar to getting cited in another journal article (or book (chapter)), but much closer to society.

-Therefore, if you are interested to learn of the research you do and the output of that has an impact on society, scanning patent literature for citations to your work or the work of the research group you work in, can give surprising results.
+Therefore, if you are interested to learn whhich of the research you do, and the output of that research, has an impact on society, scanning patent literature for citations to your work or the work of the research group you work in, can give surprising results.
 Worst case, it gives you ideas of how the research may benefit society.